ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-path-based-routing.md

 ## Ordering of Load Balancer Listener Rules

 Rules are evaluated in priority order, from the lowest value to the highest value.
 The default rule is evaluated last.
-You can change the priority of a non-default rule at any time.
-You cannot change the priority of the default rule.
+You can change the priority of a non-default rule at any time but you cannot change the priority of the default rule.

 In later sections, we'll explore how to use the `IngressGroup` feature of the AWS Load Balancer Controller to specify the desired ordering of listener rules.